HyphenateInc/hyphenate-react-native/README.md

   ```

 2. copy App/Sdk directory
-3. install dependencies for xmldom  `npm install --save xmldom`
+3. install dependencies for xmldom  `$ npm install --save xmldom`
 4. replace with customized http module
-3. API is the same [Hyphenate web SDK](http://docs.hyphenate.io/docs/web-install-sdk)

-- Demo example: Containers/App.js, listen to XMPP event（currently using redux, you can customize it depending on the framework and method of data processing)
+5. Demo example: App/Containers/App.js, listen to XMPP event（currently using Redux, you can customize it depending on the framework and method of data processing)

 ```js
 WebIM.conn.listen({